tweag/cardano-conformance-testing-of-consensus/docs/design.md

 select a specific class of tests, and potentially some test-specific tuning knobs (to eg, change the "difficulty" of the test.)
 Each class of tests will have an associated Generator, which `testgen` will invoke to instantiate the test class.
-Its output will be a test file containing a point schedule and a (mechanical) description of the property which needs to pass.
+Its output will be a *test file* containing a point schedule and a (mechanical) description of the property which needs to pass.

-The `runner` tool accepts a test file (as output by `testgen`) and a *shrink index* (see [shrinking](#shrinking)), and spins up simulated peers corresponding to the embedded point schedule.
-The `runner` tool will then output a [topology file](https://developers.cardano.org/docs/operate-a-stake-pool/node-operations/topology/) whose `localRoots` will point to the simulated peers.
+The `runner` tool takes a test file (as output by `testgen`) as mandatory argument, and an optional *shrink index* (see [shrinking](#shrinking)), to spin up simulated peers corresponding to the embedded point schedule.
+The `runner` tool will then output a
+[topology
+file](https://developers.cardano.org/docs/operate-a-stake-pool/node-operations/topology/)
+whose `localRoots` will point to the simulated peers.
 We will create an additional `localRoot` peer whose job is to record all messages diffused from